Configuration options for the macOS agent type

 The Bypass Categories section contains a list of available categories, created in the Bypass section of the Web Security product.
 Bypass categories provide a way for the agents to trust particular network resources, so that matching traffic does not get filtered by the Web Security cloud service.
 A number of pre-defined categories are provided as a starting point for common services.

-For example, you might have a gateway agent deployed at your Head Office, along with a number of remote workers each running a Windows agent.
-If a remote worker visits Head Office with their Windows device, you could instruct that their filtering is handled by the gateway rather than the local Windows agent.
+For example, you might have a gateway agent deployed at your Head Office, along with a number of remote workers each running a Mac agent.
+If a remote worker visits Head Office with their Mac device, you could instruct that their filtering is handled by the gateway rather than the local Mac agent.

 If the agent detects a "known" network, the system tray icon will turn orange and an alert will be displayed.